 Call it another gender gap: Equal recognition for unequal risk.
 But this gender gap is of the worst kind.

 On January 25, 2012, Jessica Buchanan and Danish co-worker Poul Hagen Thisted were rescued by Navy SEALs from Somali pirates.
 Buchanan’s uncle Dave Buchanan told ABC News, “The men that risked their lives — I just can’t say enough so I really, really appreciate it.”
-But what did Vice-President Joe Biden, too afraid of feminists not to be PC (politically courageless) have to say about this all-male rescue team?
+But what did Vice-President Joe Biden, who I suspect is too afraid of feminists not to be politically correct, have to say about this all-male rescue team?
 This: “It takes your breath away, their capacity and their bravery.
 These guys and women are amazing.”
-As the presidential election draws near, Biden may become more desperate for female votes.
-Thus, after the next Navy SEAL rescue, Biden is, in Male Matters’ view, the person most likely to proclaim, “It takes your breath away, their capacity and their bravery.
+As the presidential election draws near, Biden may become even more desperate for female votes.
+Thus, after the next all-male Navy SEAL rescue, Biden is, in Male Matters’ view, the person most likely to proclaim, “It takes your breath away, their capacity and their bravery.
 These women are amazing.”